The twilight turns from amethyst

 With lights of amethyst.

-We are busy working to bring James Joyce's "The twilight turns from amethyst" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring James Joyce's "The twilight turns from amethyst" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The twilight turns from amethyst" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.